-How Heat Pumps Run
+How Heat Pumps Operate

 When your heat pump is cooling, the refrigerant begins in the evaporator coil.
 Air from indoors blows over the coil, and the refrigerant sucks out heat.
 Moisture in the air also condenses on the coil, dripping into the condensate pan below and drains away.
-The ensuing cool air circulates through the ductwork and back into your home.
+The ensuing cold air circulates through the ductwork and back into your home.

 Schedule Heat Pump Installation or Service Today